This Coding Tip was updated on 7/10/2022

 - The root operation “restriction” is used when the surgeon partially closes (partial occlusion) an orifice or the lumen of a tubular body part.
 The tubular body parts are defined in ICD-10-PCS as those hollow body parts that provide a route of passage for solids, liquids, or gases.
 The objective of these procedures is to narrow the diameter and includes both intraluminal and extraluminal methods for narrowing the diameter.
+Restriction can be performed in a natural or artificially created orifice.

 Examples of Restriction: